box/box-ui-elements/DEVELOPING.md

 gyp verb `which` failed Error: not found: /usr/bin/python
 ```

+1. Ensure you have python 2 installed.
-1. Get the location of your python installation via `which python`
+2. Get the location of your python installation via `which python`
-2. `yarn config set python /path/to/python`
+3. `yarn config set python /path/to/python`